expressjs/expressjs.com/_includes/api/en/4x/app-mountpath.md

 app.use('/admin', admin); // mount the sub app
 {% endhighlight %}

-It is similar to the [baseUrl](#req.baseUrl) property of the `req` object, except `req.baseUrl` returns the matched URL path, instead of the matched pattern(s).
+It is similar to the [baseUrl](#req.baseUrl) property of the `req` object, except `req.baseUrl` returns the matched URL path, instead of the matched patterns.

 If a sub-app is mounted on multiple path patterns, `app.mountpath` returns the list of patterns it is mounted on, as shown in the following example.

 {% highlight js %}
 var admin = express();